ishan-0611/ishan-0611/README.md

 <h2>Ishan Chaturvedi  </h2>

 #### I am a competitive programmer and an aspiring developer.
-#### I am currently a Third year IT undergraduate at Manipal Institute of Technology.
+#### I am currently a Final year IT undergraduate at Manipal Institute of Technology.

 <!--- 🌱 I’m currently learning AI , Machine learning and Deep learning !
 - 👯 I’m looking out for remote SDE internships.